adrG2/DDD-api-users/README.md

-# Demo DDD pattern - REST Users
+# User API DDD

+A demo for DDD architecture of a user api REST